SeWaS/EventFlow/Documentation/additional/event-naming-strategies.md

 There are a few naming strategies already available in EventFlow out-of-the-box:

-- `VoidStrategy`: The **default behaviour**, if not overwritten explicitly.
+- `DefaultStrategy`: The **default behaviour**, if not overwritten explicitly.
 This strategy will use the className or (if provided) the value coming from an `[EventVersion]` attribute.
 This matches the implicit naming strategy from previous EventFlow versions.

 - `NamespaceAndNameStrategy`: This strategy uses both the namespace and the class name or (if provided) the value coming from an `[EventVersion]` attribute to uniquely identify an event class.
 - `NamespaceAndClassNameStrategy`: This strategy uses both the namespace and the class name to uniquely identify an event class.
 Any name value coming from an `[EventVersion]` attribute will be ignored for internal naming.